 Note: White’s knight is perfectly placed to cover the escape squares.

 White plays 1.Rd8# This variation of Anastasia’s Mate reminds us of the Back Rank Mate.

 Note: White’s knight covers the opposing king’s escape squares instead of his own pawns.

+The next on the list of chess checkmate rules is Anderssen’s Mate.
 This pattern is named after Adolf Anderssen, a German chess master from the 19th century.
 In this checkmate pattern, a rook is supported by a pawn as it checkmates the opposing king along with the eighth rank from the corner.
 The pawn is then also defended by another piece or pawn.

 This is the original example of Anderssen’s Mate from the game Anderssen vs Zukertort, 1869.

 1.Rh8# demonstrates the Anderssen Mate.
 Adolf Anderssen sacrificed a lot of material to reach this checkmate pattern–which was eventually named after him.

 White plays 1.Rh2+ and prepares to execute Anderssen’s Mate on the next move.
 Black is forced to play 1… Kg8.